fongc123/notes/Kubernetes/Cluster Design & Installation.md

 In <span style = "color:lightblue">hosted solutions</span>, the maintenaces of the virtual machines and the Kubernetes installation are done by the cloud provider beforehand.

+In a high availability environment, multiple master nodes are run to prevent a single point failure.
+A <span style = "color:lightblue">load balancer</span>, such as Nginx or HA Proxy, distributes workloads across all the API server of the master nodes.
+For schedulers and controller managers, only one can be active at the same time.
+The `--leader-elect` option specifies which instance is set to active, while the other instances are on standby.